synthetichealth/syntheticmass/README.md

 ## About SyntheticMass

-SyntheticMass ([syntheticmass.mitre.org](https://syntheticmass.mitre.org/)) is model of synthetic residents of the state of Massachusetts, with artificial health records for the fictional residents.
+SyntheticMass ([syntheticmass.mitre.org](https://syntheticmass.mitre.org/)) is a model of synthetic residents of the state of Massachusetts, with artificial health records for the fictional residents.
 This establishes a risk-free environment for:

 * Data visualization
 * Risk stratification